stopiccot/OpenSubdiv/documentation/far_overview.rst

 Principles
 **********

-Iterative subdivision algorithms such as the one used in `FarSubdivisionTables
+Iterative subdivision algorithms such as the one used in `SubdivisionTables
 <#subdivision-tables>`__ converge towards the limit surface by sucessively
 refining the vertices of the coarse control cage.